Tina Lynn Evans, Ph.D.Professor of Sustainability Studies

 I believe that fostering sustainable living is the most pressing challenge and opportunity of our time, and I find my work with students who share my interest and drive for a more equitable and healthy world to be exciting, creative, and fulfilling.

 My focus as a professor for multiple sustainability courses is on involving students and community members in transformative, sustainability-oriented learning and doing.
 This process involves defining and taking desired action that can authentically reconnect people with each other and the land.

-I also serve as the Faculty Director for the Bear Park Permaculture Center at the Steamboat Springs campus and the coordinator for the Permaculture Design Certificate of Completion program.
+I also serve as the Faculty Director for the Bear Park Permaculture Center at the Steamboat Springs campus and the coordinator for the Permaculture Design (COC) program.
 At Bear Park, students and community members engage in applying sustainability through designing, creating, and caring for gardens, both outdoors and inside the four-season geodesic dome greenhouse.
 Students and visitors learn how to apply sustainability thinking and skills through practical, collaborative work at the intersection of natural and human-designed systems.

 I was named faculty of the year at CMC in 2017.